An Extremal Reconstruction Principle under Covariance Domination: Envelope extremal minimization

 \section{Envelope extremal minimization}

 We study the variational problem of minimizing the \emph{extremal (envelope) cost}

 where $\arg\min$ denotes the (possibly empty) set of minimizers.
 Our goal is to characterize this set and to give conditions for non-emptiness and uniqueness.
 We refer to this problem as \emph{envelope extremal minimization}.

-As for the significance of this minimization, note that it promotes the envelope principle from a mere \emph{value characterization} to the identification of a \emph{canonical operator}.
-For the extremal covariance configuration identified by the envelope principle, any minimizer $T^\ast$ is optimal against all admissible sources and depends only on the covariance envelope.
-When the minimizer is unique, it identifies those directions of the observation block $\tilde{\mathcal S}$ that are determined by the dual pairing; non-uniqueness exposes directions that remain undetermined.
-Our first result characterizes the minimizer in an operator-theoretic manner, through normal equations.
+The minimization problem identifies reconstruction operators that are optimal over the entire covariance envelope.
+The resulting first-order optimality condition takes the form of an operator-valued normal equation.

 Fix $A\in\mathcal{V}$ and let $\mathcal{H}=L^2(\Omega;\mathbb{H}_o)$.
 Define the bounded linear operator